Aurora900/dani-serv/README.md

 # dani-serv-cookbook

-A cookbook with only tests meant to help teach my girlfriend chef
+A cookbook which installs nginx with a default site which displays "Hello World" meant as a code sample

 ## Supported Platforms